 As if that's not enough acronyms, the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) offers the committee its expertise on how to conserve the selected sites.

-Although states parties are the official submitters of sites for possible inclusion on the World Heritage List, you can suggest one by contacting your country's representative.
-Who knows, maybe you'll be responsible for the 852nd World Heritage site.
+Although states parties are the official submitters of sites for possible inclusion on the World Heritage List, individual people can suggest one by contacting their country's representative.
+Who knows, maybe you'll be responsible for the next World Heritage site.

 Related HowStuffWorks Articles

 - UNESCO World Heritage Center.
 "World Heritage."
 2008.
 (April 24, 2008)http://whc.unesco.org/

 - UNESCO World Heritage Center.
 "World Heritage Information Kit."
 March 2005.
 (April 24, 2008)http://whc.unesco.org/documents/publi_infokit_en.pdf